SoftSec-KAIST/SURI/README.md

 ## Usage

-### Generating Rewritten Binary

-If you want to rewrite a target binary, use following command;
+If you want to reassemble a target binary, use following command;
 ```
 $ python3 suri.py [target binary path]
 ```